 ss = hv.SparseSegmented.identity(model)

-# From raw offsets, typically discouraged...
+# From per-segment offsets, typically discouraged...

 Key Methods